M-o-a-T/moat-kv/docs/source/command_line.rst

 Read, set or delete type matches, i.e. which part of your DistKV tree is constricted by which type.

-.. option:: -v, --verbose

-   Print a complete record, not just the value.

 .. option:: -t, type <name>